ROCm/omniperf/docs/index.rst

 ********

 Omniperf documentation provides a detailed breakdown of all facets of Omniperf.
 In addition to a full deployment guide with installation instructions, this documentation also explains the ideas motivating the design behind the tool and its components.

-See Omniperf source code at `<https://github.com/ROCm/omniperf>`__.
+Omniperf is open source and hosted at `<https://github.com/ROCm/omniperf>`__.

 If you're new to Omniperf, acquaint yourself with the tool by reviewing the chapters that follow and gradually learn its more advanced features.
 To get